applandsys/resource_manager/README.md

 Step 3: npm install

 Step 4: create a Mysql Database with DB User.
-Change the .env file as per Database information
+Change the .env file as per Database information.
+May need to rename the .env.example file to .env

 Step 5: Run Command 'php artisan migrate' or 'php artisan migrate:fresh'